arcus-azure/arcus.backgroundjobs/docs/preview/02-Features/04-AzureActiveDirectory/client-secret-expiration-job.md

             // If a client secret has an EndDateTime within the `ExpirationThreshold` a `ClientSecretAboutToExpire` CloudEvent is used.
             // If a client secret has an EndDateTime that is in the past a `ClientSecretExpired` event is used. options.ExpirationThreshold = 14;

+            // The hour at which the job will during the day, the value can range from 0 to 23 options.RunAtHour = 0;

+            // The RunImmediately option can be used to indicate that the job should run immediately options.RunImmediately = false;

             // The uri to use in the CloudEvent options.EventUri = new Uri("https://github.com/arcus-azure/arcus.backgroundjobs");